networkimprov/mnm/README.md

 - In-order message delivery from any given sender
 - TCP + TLS connections

-mnm does not provide:
+It does not provide:
 - Message encryption; clients are responsible for encryption before/after transmission

-mnm may provide:
+It may provide:
-- Gateways to whitelisted mnm & SMTP sites
+- Gateways to whitelisted TMTP & SMTP sites
 - Alternate connection schemes
   * HTTP + Websockets
   * Unix domain sockets